spidernet-io/spiderpool/README.md

 ![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/weizhoublue/cd9ef69f5ba8724cb4ff896dca953ef4/raw/spiderpooltodo.json)
 ![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/weizhoublue/38d00a872e830eedb46870c886549561/raw/spiderpoolperformance.json)

-## Status

-Currently, the Spiderpool is under beta stage, not ready for production environment yet.

 ## Introduction

 The Spiderpool is an IP Address Management (IPAM) CNI plugin that assigns IP addresses for kubernetes clusters.

-Currently, it is under developing stage, not ready for production environment yet.
+It is designed to be a static IP solution to integrate with underlay network, it is exciting to support automatically scale up or down the static IP number by watching the application.
+It offloads lots of administrator workload.

 Any Container Network Interface (CNI) plugin supporting third-party IPAM plugins can use the Spiderpool, such as [MacVLAN CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/macvlan),